shreyaspurohit/jquery.plugin.uptimeRobotMonitor/README.md

 	* backgroundColor: The background color to use for this monitor.
 	* percLabelColor: The color of the text font for this monitor.
 	* customUptimeRatio: In the increasing order, the custom uptime server stats in days separated by "-".
 "1-7" means, server monitor stats for 1 and 7 days.
 Used only in Monitor mode.
 	* friendlyName: The name of the monitor as configured in uptime robot control panel.
 Used only in Account mode.
+Must match for monitor specific configurations take place.
 * color: The font color in the container containing all the monitors.
 * backgroundColor: The background color of the container containing the monitors.
 * width: Width of the container.